GuideNepalKathmanduTransportPersonal Finance

 • Bhatbhateni at 7 PM: 20 minutes circling

-A bike parks anywhere, often free.
+A bike parks anywhere, often for free.
 Pathao means you don't park at all.
-The parking premium of car ownership is real, large, and absent from every dealer pitch.
+The parking premium of car ownership is real, large, and missing from every dealer pitch.

 The cultural overlay

 गाडी आफ्नै हुनुपर्छyou must own your own car — is the headline.
-Behind it: parents who measure success in vehicles, neighbours who notice what is parked outside, a marriage market that reads a car as financial stability.
+Behind it sits a familiar chorus: parents who measure success in vehicles, neighbours who notice what is parked outside, a marriage market that reads a car as financial stability.

 None of that is wrong.
 It just isn't math.
-A bike does the same job as a car for a single commuter at a tenth of the lifecycle cost.
-A car is a useful tool when the family use case shows up.
-Buying one before then is fine if you can afford it — but it is a लाइफस्टाइल decision worth रू 40,000+/month, not a transport decision.
+For a single commuter, a bike does the same job as a car at a tenth of the lifecycle cost.
+A car becomes a useful tool when the family use case arrives.
+Buying one before then is fine if you can afford it, but recognise it as a लाइफस्टाइल decision worth रू 40,000+/month, not a transport one.

 The 5-question gut check before you buy any vehicle